 If your phone is also your GPS, be aware that it's also your main way to get help in emergency.
-GPS functions can drain battery life quickly on most phones, so either have an emergency PAYG phone in your kit, or bring a booster battery suitable for your main phone.
+GPS functions can drain battery life quickly on most phones, so either have an emergency PAYG phone in your kit, or bring a booster battery or powerbank suitable for your main phone.

 At times here may be no landmarks to help you stay on a bearing.
 Especially in fog or snow it can be easy to veer off course, and walking continually looking at a compass is not accurate.
 One solution is using your walking partner as a target feature.

 Both of you must have compasses with the correct bearing already set.
 The front person walks ahead staying on the bearing as best they can, within the limit of visibility or a sensible distance.
 The rear person waits.